2staffi/sonic_pi_examples/readme.md

+# Sonic Pi Examples
-These are just a few examples of small functions written for the application Sonic Pi.
+These are just a few examples of small functions written for the application Sonic Pi and my first step into programing.

 Sonic Pi takes the code you write and turns it into sounds that can looped together to make music that can be altered live.
 I used to help me gain an understanding of how small bits of code come together to form a larger picture.